 Many of these collaborations have emerged from our work in Durham with the university’s interdisciplinary Research Institutes and Research Centres.
 Members of the department play leading roles in several of these, including the Behaviour, Evolution and Ecology Research Centre, the Centre for the Coevolution of Biology and Culture, and the Parent-Infant Sleep Lab.
 We have a large and expanding group of doctoral and postdoctoral researchers, many of whom have come here because of the exciting, interdisciplinary environment in the department and our integrated approach to Anthropology.

 Our academics are strongly represented on the editorial boards of international journals: Dr Jo Setchell is Editor-In-Chief of the International Journal of Primatology, Dr Sarah Elton is Editor of the Journal of Human Evolution, Dr Tom Widger is Editor of Medicine Anthropology Theory (Interventions section).
-Nine of our academics sit on the ESRC peer-review college.
+Nine of our academics sit on the ESRC peer-review college and Dr Rachel Kendal is the current President-Elect of the Cultural Evolution Society.
 Our research is supported by a wide range of funding bodies including the Arts and Humanities Research Council (AHRC), Earthwatch, the Engineering and Physical Sciences Research Council (EPSRC), the Economic and Social Research Council (ESRC), European Commission, The British Academy, The Leverhulme Trust, The Wellcome Trust, and Wenner-Gren Foundation.

 Find out more about our research groups in Social Anthropology, Evolutionary Anthropology, and the Anthropology of Health, or take a look at a Research Showcase of interdisciplinary research strengths and impact case studies